-Epidiolex is a prescription drug approved by the Food and Drug Administration (FDA) to treat seizures associated with Dravet syndrome or Lennox-Gastaut syndrome in people age 2 and older.
-Epidiolex is also referred to by its drug name, Cannabidiol.
+Epidiolex is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control seizures associated with Lennox-Gastaut syndrome or Dravet syndrome in individuals two years of age and older.
+Epidiolex is also referred to by its drug name, cannabidiol.

 Epidiolex is a cannabinoid, a chemical extracted from cannabis plants and purified.
-Epidiolex is the first cannabinoid to be approved by the FDA as an anticonvulsant.
-Epidiolex is believed to work by inhibiting nerve signals; it may also have anti-inflammatory properties.
+Epidiolex is the first cannabinoid to be approved by the FDA as an anticonvulsant, which is a drug used to prevent and control seizures.
+Epidiolex is believed to work by inhibiting nerve signals in the brain.

 How do I take it?

-Prescribing information states that Epidiolex is taken twice daily.
+Prescribing information states that Epidiolex is taken orally as a solution (liquid) twice daily.

 Epidiolex comes in the form of an oral solution.

-The FDA-approved label for Epidiolex lists common side effects including fatigue, drowsiness, weakness, malaise, sleep disturbances, decreased appetite, infections, nausea, and diarrhea.
+The FDA-approved label for Epidiolex lists common side effects including sleepiness, loss of appetite, diarrhea, fatigue, weakness, rash, insomnia and other sleep disorders, and infections.

-Rare but serious side effects listed for Epidiolex include liver damage and suicidal thoughts or behavior.
+Rare but serious side effects listed for Epidiolex include liver damage, suicidal thoughts and behavior, and severe allergic reactions.

 For more details about this treatment, visit: